-Low-quality fluff is easily discounted by Google these days – and can leave a toxic footprint across a website.
+Low-quality fluff is easily discounted by Google these days – and can leave a toxic footprint on a website.

-Any content strategy in 2016 should naturally be focused on creating high-quality content and also revolve around triggering Google ENHANCED SNIPPETS that trigger when Google wants them to – and intermittently – depending on the nature of the query.
+Any content strategy should naturally be focused on creating high-quality content and also revolve around triggering Google FEATURED SNIPPETS that trigger when Google wants them to – and intermittently – depending on the nature of the query.

-Regarding the above image, where a page on Hobo is promoted to number 1 – I used traditional competitor keyword research and old-school keyword analysis and keyword phrase selection, albeit focused on the opportunity in long-form content, to accomplish that, proving that you still use this keyword research experience to rank a page in 2016.
+Regarding the above image, where a page on Hobo is promoted to number 1 – I used traditional competitor keyword research and old-school keyword analysis and keyword phrase selection, albeit focused on the opportunity in long-form content, to accomplish that, proving that you still use this keyword research experience to rank a page.

 Despite all the obfuscation, time delay, keyword rewriting, manual rating and selection bias Google goes through to match pages to keyword queries to, you still need to optimise a page to rank in a niche, and if you do it sensibly, you unlock a wealth of long-tail traffic over time (a lot of which is useless as it always was, but what RankBrain might clean up given time).